-“Experts say spending 20 hours week applying for jobs is best,” says Pagan-Hilton.
-“The other 20 hours are for networking, volunteering, researching the industry, polishing up your resume/portfolio, learning new skills, and improving your own well-being.”
+"Experts say spending 20 hours a week applying for jobs is best," says Susan.
+"The other 20 hours are for networking, volunteering, researching the industry, polishing up your resume and portfolio, learning new skills, and improving your own well-being."

-Set up a desk at home to dedicate to the job hunt, or go to a coffee shop and work from there.
-Don’t apply for jobs in your pajamas: “Putting yourself in a professional state of mind sends a message to the world and your own self-conscious,” says Pagan-Hilton.
-“When an employer calls, your dress and readiness for work are conveyed over the phone.”
+Set up a dedicated space at home that you'll use for the job hunt, and don't apply for jobs in your pajamas, especially in this era of virtual job interviews: "Putting yourself in a professional state of mind sends a message to the world and your subconscious," says Susan.
+"When an employer calls, your dress and readiness for work are conveyed over the phone."

 Hold yourself accountable.

-Pagan-Hilton recommends setting goals for how many resumes, emails, and phone calls to send out each day.
-This way, you’ll be aiming for a set number, rather than getting distracted and falling down a rabbit hole of Facebook posts and YouTube videos.
+Susan recommends setting goals for how many resumes, emails, and phone calls to send out each day.
+This way, you'll be aiming for a set number, rather than getting distracted and falling down a rabbit hole of Instagram photos and YouTube videos.

 Look in the right places.

-And make sure your LinkedIn profile is up-to-date.
-Employers are definitely checking this out, says Pagan-Hilton.
+And make sure your LinkedIn profile is up to date.
+Employers are definitely checking this out, says Susan.
 Updating your professional online presence is crucial.

-While it’s likely you’ll be emailing resumes and applying for jobs online, in-person networking is essential.
-Employers often hire someone they know or someone recommended by a colleague, so it’s important to get your name and face out there.
-Join your industry’s professional organizations (the American Advertising Organization or the International Game Developers Association, for example), and set a goal to attend at least one networking event per week – even if the thought of it sounds terrifying.
+Whether you're attending events in person or logging into virtual meetups, networking is essential.
+Employers often hire someone they know or someone recommended by a colleague, so it's important to get your name and face out there.
+Join your industry's professional organizations (the American Advertising Organization or the International Game Developers Association, for example), and keep an eye on the virtual meetings offered on LinkedIn and Meetup.com.
+Set a goal to attend at least one networking event, online or in-person, per week — even if the thought of it sounds terrifying.

-“Don’t be afraid to approach people at networking events,” says Pagan-Hilton.
-“Act confident, be attentive, and ask what they do.
+"Don't be afraid to reach out to people at virtual or in-person networking events," Susan says.
+"Act confident, be attentive, and ask what they do.
 Remember, they are there for the same reason you are.
-Here’s a quick conversation starter: ‘Hi my name is John, I’m a Graphic Designer based here in Orlando.
-What brings you to this event?’”
+Here's a quick conversation starter: 'Hi my name is John, I'm a Graphic Designer based in Orlando.
+What brings you to this event?'"

 Use your resources.

-There’s a gold mine of help right in front of you via Full Sail’s Career Development department.
-The Career Development team helps students and grads with everything from writing cover letters to attending networking events across the country.
+There's a gold mine of help right in front of you via Full Sail's Career Development department.
+The Career Development team helps students and grads with everything from writing cover letters to attending in-person and virtual networking events.